arush89013/Digital-Literacy-Project/task-5-cybercrime/prevention-checklist.md

-# Task 5 Part B: 'Stay Safe Online' Prevention Guide
+# 'Stay Safe Online' Prevention Guide

 As a Student Digital Ambassador, I recommend these 8 actionable safety tips for college students: